Photosynthesis: The Magical Process That Keeps Plants Alive πΏ | Plants & Life

 1. Light-dependent Reactions π‘

-Image: Light-dependent reactions generating oxygen and energy molecules inside chloroplasts.
+Image: Light-dependent reactions inside chloroplasts producing oxygen and storing energy.

 2. Light-independent Reactions (Calvin Cycle) πΏ